cloudnative-pg/cloudnative-pg/docs/src/openshift.md

 Red Hat OpenShift Container Platform provides limited support for simultaneously installing different variations of an operator on a single cluster.
-Like any other operator, Cloud Native PostgreSQL becomes an extension of the control plane.
+Like any other operator, CloudNativePG becomes an extension of the control plane.
 As the control plane is shared among all tenants (projects) of an OpenShift cluster, operators too become shared resources in a multi-tenant environment.